What folks often ask us about Refinish Light™

-What is the difference between The Clean Team Refinish Light™ restoration process and a complete refinish?
+What is the difference between the Refinish Light™ restoration process and a complete refinish?

-The Clean Team Refinish Light™ wood floor restoration process yields many of the same results as a complete refinish, but with much less disruption and at a substantially lower cost.
-The Clean Team Refinish Light™ process requires no sanding, so there is no dust generated.
-Because the floor is not being totally restained, there is little, to no odor, and finally, the homeowner can be back on the floor in stocking feet in about 3 hours after application of the finish.
+The Refinish Light™ wood floor restoration process yields many of the same results as a complete refinish, but with much less disruption and at a substantially lower cost.
+The Refinish Light™ process requires no sanding, so there is no dust generated.
+Because the floor is not being restained, there is little, to no odor, and finally, the homeowner can be back on the floor in stocking feet in about 3 hours after application of the finish.

-So you get most of the benefit of a full refinish for about a third to one half the price!
+So you get most of the benefit of a full refinish for about one third the price!

 What doesn’t your process do that a full refinish will?

 Our Refinish Light™ process will not remove deep scratches that are down into the wood.
 While we can often improve their appearance dramatically, those scratches can only be completely removed by deep sanding.
 With the exception of the color-blending of specific spots, our process will also not change or add color to the floor.
 If you want to change the color of the floor, a full refinish is the only way to accomplish that.

 Until the introduction of this process, it was difficult to get new finish to consistently adhere to the old existing wood floor finish without physically sanding the floor.
 Without sanding, contaminants in and on the existing finish could cause the new finish to “fail”, resulting in bubbling, peeling or flaking, usually within weeks of application.

 1. We apply a proprietary liquid abrasive/remover to the wood that is worked in with a special rotary machine and pad.
 This loosens any dirt and contaminants that may be on or in the existing finish and prepares the floor to accept and bond with new finish. (all without sanding, so no dust is created)